Zoë Modiga

 Palesa Nomthandazo Phumelele Modiga, professionally known as Zoë Modiga is a South African singer and songwriter.
 Modiga first gained recognition as contestant on The Voice South Africa 2016.

-Modiga's second studio album Inganekwane (2020), debuted number one globally.
+Modiga's second studio album Inganekwane (2020), debuted number one on the Apple Music World Chart.

 Career

 Palesa Nomthandazo Phumelele Modiga was born Overport, Durban and raised in Pietermaritzburg, KwaZulu-Natal, her musical interest began at the age of 10, singing for local music competition.

 Modiga attended the National School of Arts in Johannesburg where she studied classical piano, clarinet and vocals.

 From 2013 to 2015, Modiga enrolled College of Music, University of Cape Town in Jazz performance studies.
 That same year, Modiga won South African Music Rights Organisation's (SAMRO) Overseas Scholarships Competition for Jazz.
 Following year, she contested on The Voice South Africa and made it to the Top 8.

 Her debut studio album Yellow: The Novel was released in 2017.
 The album was nominated Best African Artist Album and Best Jazz Album at the South African Music Awards.

 On June 26, 2020, her second studio album Inganekwane was released.
 Inganekwane incorporates jazz composition, motown soul, and African storytelling.
-The album debuted number one globally.
+The album debuted number one on the Apple Music World Chart.

-Modiga headlined to 14th Annual Mzansi Fela Festival, which was held in State Theatre, Guateng in December 2021.
+Modiga headlined to 14th Annual Mzansi Fela Festival, which was held in State Theatre, Gauteng in December 2021.